Bonis98/OAuth2-server/README.md

 - client_id // The unique string identifying a client
 - redirect_uri // The place to redirect after receiving the code
 - response_type // what the client is expecting.
 Should be `code`
+- state // Provided by the client to prevent CSRF

 These parameters can be included within the body of a POST request, or be sent as URL Query Parameters like this: `/oauth/authorize?client_id=<ID>&redirect_uri=<URL>&response_type=code`